On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Introduction

 We implemented some algorithm in order to obtain classes of big and nef divisors on K3 surfaces.
-By exploiting the fact that the fundamental domain $\mathcal{F}_{X}$ is bounded, we can obtain all big and nef (or even ample) classes of square less or equal to a given bound.
+By exploiting the fact that the fundamental domain for the Weyl group is bounded, we can obtain all big and nef (or even ample) classes of square less than or equal to a given bound.
 In particular we can compute the first terms of the generating series

-By example let $X$ be a K3 surface of type $S_{2}$ in Theorem \ref{thm:Main1}.
+For example let $X$ be a K3 surface of type $S_{2}$ in Theorem \ref{thm:Main1}.
 Then \begin{thm} The generating series $\Xi_{X}$ begins with

 \end{thm}

 Theorem \ref{thm:Main1} gives possible realizations of K3 surfaces $X$ with a finite number of automorphisms and no elliptic fibrations as double cover of the plane branched over a particular smooth sextic curve, or as particular quartic surfaces in $\PP^{3}$.
 In the last section of this paper, we study the converse, i.e. if the geometric description of the K3 surfaces given in Theorem \ref{thm:Main1} are enough to characterize them as surfaces in the list $S_{1},\dots,L(27)$.
 It turns out that in four cases among the eight, there are two possibilities.
 Let us give an example: \begin{prop} Let $Y$ be the K3 surface which is the double cover of the plane $\pi:Y\to\PP^{2}$ branched over a generic sextic curve that possess $3$ tritangent lines.
 The pull-back of each $3$ lines splits as the union of two $(-2)$-curves.
 Up to permutation, the intersection matrix of the six $(-2)$-curves over the lines is one of the following matrices